Perspective

 Good design doesn’t simplify ideas by removing substance.

-It clarifies them by shaping structure.
+It clarifies them through structure.

 That means organizing information into clear hierarchies, designing visual systems that guide attention, and shaping presentations or documents so the audience can follow the thinking without unnecessary effort.